wistia/wistia-open-docs/_posts/2012-07-03-construct-an-embed-code.md

 category: For Developers
 description: Learn how to construct an embed code starting with just the video ID!
 footer: 'for_developers'
-post_intro: <p>As long as you have the hashed_id for a video, you can easily produce an embed code without even hitting our servers!</p><p>The hashed_id is a unique identifier to a video within the Wistia system.
-You can get hashed_ids for your videos via the <a href="/doc/data-api">Data API</a>.</p><p>We pass parameters into an iframe embed via the src attribute.
-They're just simple URL parameters, with the keys namespaced by brackets.</p>
+post_intro: <p>As long as you have the <code>hashed_id</code> for a video, you can produce an embed code without even hitting our servers.</p><p>It's pretty easy, check it out!</p>
 ---

+The hashed_id is a unique identifier to a video within the Wistia system.
+You can get hashed_ids for your videos via the <a href="{{ '/data-api' | post_url }}">Data API</a>.

+We pass parameters into an iframe embed via the src attribute.
+They're just simple URL parameters, with the keys namespaced by brackets.

 For example, say we have the hashed_id of the video we want to embed, but we want to change the color of the play button, hide the fullscreen button, and add a socialbar.
-Here's how we do it...
+Here's how we do it:

+{{ "Before you get too deep here, you might want to check out our <a href='/doc/oembed'>oEmbed endpoint</a>.
+It provides a simple way to generate Wistia embed codes without you having to write much code.
+The only downside is you'll have to make an extra request to get an embed code." | note }}

 ## Building an iframe embed code